 Employees and Clients will become key influencers or advocates.

 This is still a new trend brands are still testing out due to the high number of fake influencers on social media especially Instagram.
 Also, many influencers are not in any way interested in the products they claim to promote, and it is reflected in the way, they go about the promotion.
 As such, brands have started going through the process of seeking real influencers who are genuinely interested in their products.
 This move is to create a mutual bond among brands, influencers, and their audience/customers.

 So, brands should research influencers thoroughly before they settle for the one who suits their niche.
 Some might see it as a waste of time but it will be worth it to have a solidly understood long-lasting relationship with their influencers and also achieve a greater ROI.

 3. Computer Generated Imagery Influencers (CGI)

 A fusion of technology and IM, CGI is a new trend that is still yet to be fully explored.
 CGI is a programmed design and operated by people.
 It is used in movies and now in Influencer marketing.
 It is like a different face for a real person, and so it can do what a real brand influencer can do.

-A top CGI an influencer on IG is Lil Miquela.
-With the followership of 1.6 million on Instagram, previous partnership with Samsung, Prada, Diesel and Calvin Klein, including recognition by Time Magazine as one of the most influential persons online, the future of CGI influencer is bright enough.
+A top CGI influencer on IG is Lil Miquela.
+With the followership of 1.6 million on Instagram, previous partnership with Samsung, Prada, Diesel, and Calvin Klein, including recognition by Time Magazine as one of the most influential persons online, the future of CGI influencers is bright enough.
 The brand is not yet as popular as that of human influencers but it is bound to enter the spotlight soon.
 It is one of the influencer marketing to be utilized in 2020.

-Many have been sceptical about influencer marketing and they feel it will be soon be taken over by a new marketing trend, but it appears the concept will stick around longer.
-The reason for this possibility is because influencer marketing relies on human relationship.
+Many have been skeptical about influencer marketing and they feel it will be soon be taken over by a new marketing trend, but it appears the concept will stick around longer.
+The reason for this possibility is because influencer marketing relies on human relationships.